Opus10/django-pgtrigger/docs/basics.md

         [pgtrigger.UpdateOf][] fires when columns appear in an `UPDATE` statement.
 It will not fire if other triggers update the columns.
 See the notes in the [Postgres docs](https://www.postgresql.org/docs/12/sql-createtrigger.html) for more information.

-    !!! note

-        Some conditions cannot be combined.
-For example, [pgtrigger.UpdateOf][] cannot be combined with other operations.

 * **when**

     When the trigger should run in relation to the operation. [pgtrigger.Before][] executes the trigger before the operation, and vice versa for [pgtrigger.After][]. [pgtrigger.InsteadOf][] is used for SQL views.